AstarNetwork/Astar/pallets/dapp-staking/README.md

 Projects participating in dApp staking are expected to market themselves to (re)attract stakers.

 Stakers must assess whether the project they want to stake on brings value to the ecosystem, and then `vote` for it.
-Casting a vote, or staking, during the `Voting` subperiod makes the staker eligible for bonus rewards. so they are encouraged to participate.
+Casting a vote, or staking, during the `Voting` subperiod makes the staker eligible for bonus rewards, so they are encouraged to participate.

 `Voting` subperiod length is expressed in _standard_ era lengths, even though the entire voting subperiod is treated as a single _voting era_.
 E.g. if `voting` subperiod lasts for **5 eras**, and each era lasts for **100** blocks, total length of the `voting` subperiod will be **500** blocks.